inesalves44/AcademicProjects/README.md

 Power Apps, developed by Microsoft, is a versatile low-code platform that empowers individuals and businesses to create custom applications without extensive coding expertise.
 It enables users to design intuitive apps with a user-friendly interface, connecting to various data sources and services.
 With Power Apps, you can streamline processes, automate tasks, and provide tailored solutions for specific business needs.
 Its drag-and-drop functionality, along with pre-built templates and connectors, allows for rapid app development, making it accessible to a wide range of users.

 <h4>My Repository</h4>

-Here is the repository with all the apps created: link.
+Here is the repository with all the apps created: [link](https://github.com/inesalves44/PowerAppsExc)